Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

    --spring.batch.schema.script=classpath:/org/springframework/batch/core/schema-mysql.sql
 ```

+From version 3.3.0 there is another option to use different database, more on [Different databases support](https://docs.alfresco.com/search-enterprise/latest/config/#different-databases-support){:target="_blank"}.

 #### Failures handling

 If the manager** fails or a worker fails you can check which partitions were indexed in the log and launch them again by restarting the Re-indexing service.